Sorry, you need to enable JavaScript to visit this website.

 Your rights as a victim

-During the investigative stage crime victims have several rights, among which is to be treated with fairness, dignity, respect, and privacy.
-Additional rights during the investigative stage include:
+During the investigative stage, crime victims have several rights – among which is to be treated with fairness, dignity, respect, and privacy.
+Additional rights during this stage include:

 • To be notified they have been the victim of a federal crime;